On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Summary and conclusions

-On the other hand, the effective field equations can be exactly solved in the whole spacetime if one considers nontrivial effective pressures $p_r$ and $p_\th$.
-However, there is a huge arbitrariness in the choice of pressure components if one considers equations of state without a guiding physical motivation.
-In Sec.~\ref{Sec4} we discussed some possibilities of equations of state and the solutions associated.
-In particular, we argued that the choice $p_r = -\rho_{\rm eff}$ makes the shift function $B(r)$ be identically zero and, as consequence, for large $r$ the resultant metric does not recover the modified Newtonian potential.
+On the other hand, the effective field equations can be solved in the whole spacetime if one considers nontrivial effective pressures $p_r$ and $p_\th$.
+However, there is considerable arbitrariness in the choice of pressure components if one considers equations of state without a guiding physical motivation.
+In Sec.~\ref{Sec4}, we discussed some possibilities of equations of state and the solutions associated.
+In particular, we argued that the choice $p_r = -\rho_{\rm eff}$ makes the shift function $B(r)$ be identically zero and, as a consequence, for large $r$, the resultant metric does not recover the modified Newtonian potential.
 We also showed that the Newtonian-limit behavior can be matched with the equation of state $p_r = \left[ A(r) - 1 \right] \rho_{\rm eff}$.
-The explicit solution of the effective field equations with this equation of state was obtained for effective sources originated from local and nonlocal higher-derivative gravity models, as summarized in Table~\ref{TabelaSol}.
+The explicit solution of the effective field equations with this equation of state was obtained for effective sources originating from local and nonlocal higher-derivative gravity models, as summarized in Table~\ref{TabelaSol}.

-We remark that all the solutions found, regardless of the choice of the effective pressures, presents a black hole mass gap.
-In other words, the metric does not have an apparent horizon if the mass is smaller than a certain critical value.
+We remark that all the solutions found, regardless of the choice of the effective pressures, present a black hole mass gap.
+In other words, the metric does not have an apparent horizon if the mass is smaller than a critical value.

-A significant part of the work was dedicated to the study of the regularity of the solutions and how they compare with the Newtonian-limit metric.
+A significant part of the work was dedicated to studying the regularity of the solutions and how they compare with the Newtonian limit metric.
 We showed that if the form factor $f(-k^2)$ of the model grows at least as fast as $k^4$, there are choices of equations of state that result in the curvature invariants being singularity-free.
-The same result is generalized to guarantee the regularity of sets of curvature invariants containing covariant derivatives, but in this case the behavior of the form factor should be improved accordingly.
+The same result is generalized to guarantee the regularity of sets of curvature invariants containing covariant derivatives; however, in this case, the behavior of the form factor should be improved accordingly.
 The whole set of invariants that are polynomial in curvature tensors and their covariant derivatives can be regular if $f(-k^2)$ grows faster than any polynomial (i.e., in some nonlocal gravity models).